You're using an outdated browser. This website will not display correctly and some features will not work.

 Advertising

-1. Advertising or permitting advertising with respect to the member’s practice in contravention of the regulations under the Act.
+1. Advertising or permitting advertising with respect to the member’s practice in contravention of Part II.

 The Practice of the Profession and the Care of, and Relationship with, Clients

-5. Contravening a term, condition or limitation imposed on the member’s certificate of registration.
+8. Contravening a term, condition or limitation on the member’s certificate of registration.

-7. Doing anything to a client for a therapeutic, preventative, palliative, cosmetic or other health-related purpose in a situation in which a consent is required by law, without such a consent.
+10. Doing anything to a client for a therapeutic, preventative, palliative, cosmetic or other health-related purpose except with the informed consent of the client or the client’s authorized representative or as permitted or required by law.

 i. the client requests the discontinuation,